24 Mar How to Make a Fabric Face Mask

 Sewing Supplies Materials List

-(100% tightly woven cotton for the front and
+(100% tightly woven cotton for the outside &

-100% high-quality cotton flannel or other soft 100% cotton for the back)
+100% high-quality cotton flannel or other soft 100% cotton for the lining)

 If elastic is unavailable see bottom of post for instructions using fabric ties.

 In the photo above are the supplies you’ll need for just one mask.
 First, you’ll want to cut your 9” x 6” fabric pieces.
 The rotary cutter works super slick because it’s all straight cuts.
 Of course a scissors works also.
 Then, cut the 7 inch elastic strips.
 This length seems to fit the average adult face.
 I have friends with petite faces that needed to go alittle shorter and a wider, larger face may need longer.
 If this is for someone you know, you may want to measure or test before you cut.
 I cut multiples of fronts, backs and elastic at the same time.
 (I was donating these.)
 This makes production much faster.
 Now you are ready to pull out the sewing machine and officially begin.

 1. On the front fabric of your mask, tack or baste each end of both pieces of elastic in the 4 corners.
 See the photo for reference.
 Please note: if you are using cord elastic, be sure to knot it on both ends so that it securely attaches when sewn.

 2. With fabric right sides together, using a 1/4 inch seam, sew all the way around the perimeter of the rectangle leaving a 2-inch opening on one long side for turning.